mili-maxi/t3kbelq/README.md

 echo "blabla is locked (step 3):" . $lock->islocked("blabla") . "<BR>";

 2. The subdirectory locker must be preexistant.
-Lock control is the renaiming of "blabla" from/to "blabla.lock".
+Lock control is the renaming of "blabla" from/to "blabla.lock".
 Either "blabla" or "blabla.lock" must preexist, according to wanted initial state.

 $lock = new T3kLock();